bacterial-genomics/wf-paired-end-illumina-assembly/README.md

 ## Quick Start: Run

-Example command on FastQs in "new-fastq-dir" data with singularity:
+Example command on FastQs in "new-fastq-dir" data using **SPAdes** with singularity:

 ```
 nextflow run \